 Well, you may be shocked to find out that for adults in the U.S. that number is hovering around a whopping 10 hours per day!

-While this may sound shocking, it really isn’t all that farfetched once you consider that office workers spend most of their work day sitting front of their computer screens.
+While this may sound shocking, it really isn’t all that farfetched once you consider that office workers spend most of their workday sitting in front of their computer screens.

 Despite all of this, most people still don’t know the best position for their computer screen!